 - Keyword research dictates whether the path on ranking your page is easy or hard.
 It will be rewarding to rank on a competitive keyword, but it takes tremendous effort and hard work to outrank pages that have been there for years.

 - CONTENT is always the main focus when ranking on search engines.

 - Do not try to produce THE PERFECT content.
 You can always revisit and recreate a greater content as you acquire more knowledge in the future.

-I hope you have learn something and never stop practising and connect with people when you just get started.
+I hope you have learned something and never stop practicing and connect with people when you just get started.

-Leave a comment below if you have any question or doubts.
+Leave a comment below if you have any questions or doubts.